 - Android devices must be running Android 4 or later.

 - For your own protection and security, we strongly recommend using antivirus software.

 - Must be set to obtain an IP address automatically (normally the default setting).

 - You may need to set your computer to use the US keyboard layout (normally the default setting).

 What is wireless?

 Wireless is simply a way for a our students and staff to connect to the University network, and from there, the Internet, without being physically tethered to a network outlet.
 As its name implies, you don't need to plug a wire from the back of your device into a network port - freeing you from working in a fixed location.
 Of course, you'll still need batteries to supply your power - or a long extension lead!

 What's the benefit to me?

 The major benefit to students and staff is Internet access 'anywhere' on campus.
-Provided you’re in a wireless zone, you can log in with your wireless device and access the Internet without battling red tape.
-You can access the Internet in many areas that don’t have a traditional network installed, such as campus cafés, the Library, and lecture theatres.
+Provided you're in a wireless zone, you can connect your wireless device and access the Internet without battling red tape.
+You can access the Internet in many areas that don't have a traditional network installed, such as campus cafés, the Library, and lecture theatres.
 You can take advantage of good weather and work outside, or connect during a lecture.

 We'd love your feedback on Western WiFi.
 Positive or negative comments regarding setup, our instructions, technical issues, IT support, network access, services available, or any suggested improvements should be sent directly to email@example.com.